hashicorp/terraform/website/source/docs/state/environments.html.md

 An environment alone **should not** be used to manage the difference between development, staging, and production.
-While it is technically possible, it is much more manageable and safe to use multiple independently managed Terraform modules linked together with [terraform_remote_state](/docs/providers/terraform/d/remote_state.html) data sources.
+While it is technically possible, it is much more manageable and safe to use multiple independently managed Terraform configurations linked together with [terraform_remote_state](/docs/providers/terraform/d/remote_state.html) data sources.

 The [terraform_remote_state](/docs/providers/terraform/d/remote_state.html)
 resource accepts an `environment` name to target.
-Therefore, you can link together multiple independently managed Terraform modules with the same environment easily.
+Therefore, you can link together multiple independently managed Terraform configurations with the same environment easily.
 But, they can also have different environments.

 While environments are available to all,